 There are a ton of great audiobooks out there perfect for long car journeys, with epic series suitable for everything from older toddlers to pre-teens.

 Silly short stories will have them cracking up the whole trip.
-While magical tales of adventure will have them eagerly anticipating the journey home.
+While magical tales of adventure will have them eagerly anticipating the journey home – just make sure you through in some suitable headphones!

 Get creative with your stops